University of Wisconsin–Stout: Research

-Stout Technology and Business Park
+Stout Technology and Research Park

 Just east of the main campus lies the Stout Technology and Research Park, an area housing facilities and laboratories dedicated to research, high technology, engineering, product development and prototype manufacturing, product testing, experimental and commercial testing, and light manufacturing.
 Business and industry entities located in the STBP include facilities owned by 3M, Andersen Corporation, and ConAgra Foods.

 Athletics

-UW–Stout's athletic varsity teams mascot is the Blue Devils and the school colors are navy blue and white.
-The school competes in the WIAC in NCAA Division III.
-The women's gymnastics team is affiliated with NCGA (National Collegiate Gymnastics Association).
+UW–Stout's athletic varsity teams mascot is the Blue Devils, and the athletic colors are navy blue and white.

+The school competes in the WIAC in NCAA Division III (D-III).
+The women's gymnastics team is affiliated with National Collegiate Gymnastics Association (NCGA).

-As a DIII university, student athletes compete without the benefit of athletics aid or scholarships.
-Men's teams include: football, baseball, basketball, cross country, golf, ice hockey and track and field.
-Women's teams include: basketball, cross country, golf, gymnastics, soccer, softball, tennis, track and field, and volleyball.
+As a D-III university, student athletes compete without the benefit of athletics aid or scholarships.
+Men's teams include: baseball, basketball, cross country, football, golf, ice hockey, soccer and track and field.
+Women's teams include: basketball, cross country, golf, gymnastics, lacrosse, soccer, softball, tennis, track and field and volleyball.

+UW–Stout was the first university among the Universities of Wisconsin with a varsity esports program.
+The Blue Devils compete as members of the National Association of Collegiate Esports (NACE).